Spanish people of Filipino ancestry: History

-Migration to metropolitan Spain from the Philippines was practically non-existent for most of the islands' history under Spanish rule, and didn't begin until the end of the 19th century, when the ilustrados, largely from the middle and upper classes, pursued higher education in Spain.
+Migration to metropolitan Spain from the Philippines was practically non-existent for most of the islands' history under Spanish rule, and didn't begin until the end of the 19th century, when the "Ilustrados", largely from the middle and upper classes, pursued higher education in Spain.
 By 1880, some 200 Filipinos, including figures such as José Rizal, were living in Spain to pursue higher education, and although they would form Spain's first and oldest Asian immigrant community, many from this group of migrants would return to the Philippines later on in the wake of the Philippine Revolution.
 Intermittent migration from this period would continue until the early American colonial period when, starting in the 1920s, economic ties between the Philippines and Spain began to be cut in favor of ties with the United States.
-By the end of the Spanish Civil War, the Filipino community in Spain was estimated to only number at least 200 people.
+By the end of the Spanish Civil War, the Filipino community in Spain was estimated to only number around 200 people.

 Contemporary migration to Spain from the Philippines can be broken down into three waves.
-The first wave of Filipino migration to Spain consisted primarily of Spanish Filipinos and Spaniards in the Philippines who would leave the country after World War II and in the first years after Philippine independence, beginning with some 300 survivors of the Battle of Manila who left the country onboard two ships, the Plus Ultra and the Halekala.
+The first wave of Filipino migration to Spain consisted primarily of Spanish Filipinos and Spaniards in the Philippines who would leave the country after World War II and in the first years after Philippine independence, beginning with some 300 survivors of the Battle of Manila who left the country onboard two ships, the "Plus Ultra" and the "Halekala."
 Contemporary economic migration did not begin until the 1960s, when a second wave of migrants moved to Spain as domestic workers, largely women in the employ of Spanish businessmen who in that period decided to return to Spain from the Philippines while bringing their domestic helpers along with them.
 This was followed by a third wave that began in the 1980s, whose members replaced those of the second wave who had since migrated to other countries, particularly the United States and Canada.
-The later two waves of migration significantly changed the makeup of the Filipino community in Spain, as later arrivals were typically of a lower social class and had few (if any) ties to Spain compared to the existing community established by the smaller first wave of migrants, whose members were wealthier and had more ties to Spain.
+The later two waves of migration significantly changed the makeup of the Filipino community in Spain, as later arrivals were typically of a lower social class and had few (if any) ties to the country compared to the existing community established by the smaller first wave of migrants, whose members were wealthier and had more ties to Spain, including familial ties.

 Overseas Filipino Workers were not formally deployed to Spain in large numbers until 2006, when the two countries signed a memorandum of understanding on the entry of skilled labor, leading to the deployment of some 160 Filipino nurses and caregivers to nursing homes throughout Spain.
-The agreement, which would allow for up to 200,000 Filipino workers to enter Spain, also paved the way for other highly-skilled professionals like engineers and doctors to migrate to the country.
+The agreement, which would allow for up to 200,000 Filipino workers to enter Spain, also paved the way for other highly skilled professionals like engineers and doctors to migrate to the country.
 This led to significant growth in the community: while there were only 25,000 Filipinos in Spain in 1992, this grew to over 40,000 by 2006, and to over 50,000 by the following year.